RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 | I/0 Disabled | 1 min 34 sec                        | 1 min 48 sec                       | 8 min 43 sec                        | 22 min 31 sec                       | 45 min 11 sec                       |
 +--------------+-------------------------------------+------------------------------------+-------------------------------------+-------------------------------------+-------------------------------------+

-The Levels are referred to as 1 Level is only the coarse level, the 2 Levels has the coarse and one additional fine level, 3 Levels has the coarse and two addition fine level and so on.
-From one fine level to another the cells are divided in half i.e. one 1000 m cells becomes four 500 m cells.
+The levels are designated as follows: 1 level is the coarse level only, 2 levels has the coarse level and one additional fine level, 3 levels has the coarse level and two additional fine levels and so on.
+From one fine level to another, the cells are divided in half, i.e. one 1000 m cell becomes four 500 m cells.
+The levels therefore have the following sizes:
-Therefore the levels have the following sizes: Level 1 with 1000 m, Level 2 with 500 m, Level 3 with 250 m and Level 4 with 125 m.
+Level 1 with 1000 m, Level 2 with 500 m, Level 3 with 250 m and Level 4 with 125 m.

-The comparison of ``Original`` and ``1 Level`` shows that the AMR implementation requires more computational for the simulation itself.
-But using AMReX output format is faster than the netCdf writer.
+The comparison of ``Original`` and ``1 Level`` shows that the AMR implementation requires more computation for the simulation itself.
+However, using the ``AMReX`` output format is faster than using the netCdf writer.

 We also used the Original code to run on 250 m cells with I/O which took ``1 h 47 min 13 sec`` and can be compared with ``3 Levels``.
 Using AMR to only partially refine the mesh we get a significant performance increase with a Speedup of ``4.76``.

 The Levels are referred to as 1 Level is only the coarse level, the 2 Levels has the coarse and one additional fine level, 3 Levels has the coarse and two addition fine level and so on.
 From one fine level to another the cells are divided in half i.e. one 1000 m cells becomes four 500 m cells.
 Therefore the levels have the following sizes: Level 1 with 1000 m, Level 2 with 500 m, Level 3 with 250 m and Level 4 with 125 m.

 The comparison of ``Original`` and ``1 Level`` shows that the AMR implementation requires more computational for the simulation itself.
-But using AMReX output format is faster than the netCdf writer.
+But using ``AMReX`` output format is faster than the netCdf writer.

-We also used the Original code to run on 250 m cells with I/O which took ``1 h 47 min 13 sec`` and can be compared with ``3 Levels``.
-Using AMR to only partially refine the mesh we get a significant performance increase with a Speedup of ``4.76``.
+We also used the ``Original`` program to run on 250 m cells with I/O, which took ``1 h 47 min 13 sec`` compared to ``3 Levels`` which took only ``23 min 29 sec``.
+Using AMR to only partially refine the mesh we get a significant performance increase with a speedup of ``4.76``.

 11.5 Visualization